+-gnatr

-'-gnatr' This switch causes pragma Restrictions to be treated as Restriction_Warnings so that violation of restrictions causes warnings rather than illegalities.
+This switch causes pragma Restrictions to be treated as Restriction_Warnings so that violation of restrictions causes warnings rather than illegalities.
 This is useful during the development process when new restrictions are added or investigated.
 The switch also causes pragma Profile to be treated as Profile_Warnings, and pragma Restricted_Run_Time and pragma Ravenscar set restriction warnings rather than restrictions.

 This switch controls output from the compiler of a listing showing representation information for declared types and objects.
-For '-gnatR0', no information is output (equivalent to omitting the '-gnatR' switch).
-For '-gnatR1' (which is the default, so '-gnatR' with no parameter has the same effect), size and alignment information is listed for declared array and record types.
-For '-gnatR2', size and alignment information is listed for all declared types and objects.
-Finally '-gnatR3' includes symbolic expressions for values that are computed at run time for variant records.
+For -gnatR0, no information is output (equivalent to omitting the -gnatR switch).
+For -gnatR1 (which is the default, so -gnatR with no parameter has the same effect), size and alignment information is listed for declared array and record types.
+For -gnatR2, size and alignment information is listed for all declared types and objects.
+The $Linker_Section$ is also listed for any entity for which the $Linker_Section$ is set explicitly or implicitly (the latter case occurs for objects of a type for which a $Linker_Section$ is set).

+Finally -gnatR3 includes symbolic expressions for values that are computed at run time for variant records.
 These symbolic expressions have a mostly obvious format with #n being used to represent the value of the n'th discriminant.
-See source files 'repinfo.ads/adb' in the GNAT sources for full details on the format of '-gnatR3' output.
-If the switch is followed by an s (e.g. '-gnatR2s'), then the output is to a file with the name 'file.rep' where file is the name of the corresponding source file.
-Note that it is possible for record components to have zero size.
-In this case, the component clause uses an obvious extension of permitted Ada syntax, for example at 0 range 0 .. -1.
+See source files repinfo.ads/adb in the GNAT sources for full details on the format of -gnatR3 output.
+If the switch is followed by an s (e.g., -gnatR2s), then the output is to a file with the name file.rep where file is the name of the corresponding source file.